Online disinhibition effect

-The online disinhibition effect refers to the lack of restraint one feels when communicating online in comparison to communicating in-person.
-People tend to feel safer saying things online that they would not say in real life because they have the ability to remain completely anonymous and invisible when on particular websites, and as a result, free from potential consequences such as physical harm and other punishments.
+The online disinhibition effect refers to the lack of self-control one feels when communicating online relative to communicating offline.
+Individuals often perceive heightened safety when communicating online, as they can remain completely anonymous on specific websites.
+This anonymity diminishes concerns about potential repercussions, such as physical harm or other punitive measures.
 Apart from anonymity, other factors such as asynchronous communication, empathy deficit, or individual personality and cultural factors also contribute to online disinhibition.
 The manifestations of such an effect could be in both positive and negative directions; thus, online disinhibition could be classified as either benign disinhibition or toxic disinhibition.

+The term was originally introduced by John Suler, a professor of psychology at Rider University, in his 2004 paper, "The Online Disinhibition Effect," published in the journal Cyberpsychology, Behavior, and Social Networking.
+People had been noticing flaming and aggressive behavior on message boards for a while already, but Suler was the one who mapped out exactly why people behave so differently in cyberspace than in real life.

 Classifications

 Benign online disinhibition describes a situation in which people get some benefit from the absence of restraint in cyberspace.
 One example of benign online disinhibition can be seen as self-disclosure.
 With the help of Internet anonymity, people could share personal feelings or disclose themselves in the way they are reluctant to exhibit in real life.
 For instance, young people feel relieved when revealing untold secrets or personally embarrassing details in online chats.
 Such self-disclosures enable people to establish an intimate interpersonal relationship sooner and stronger when compared with real life face-to-face communication.
 The online disinhibition effect also provides chances to express themselves for people who are unwilling to communicate in the real world, like people who are introverted, shy, socially phobic and individuals with a stutter or impaired hearing.

-Another type of online disinhibition is called toxic disinhibition, which represents an increased tendency towards online flaming and inappropriate behaviors.
+Another type of online disinhibition is called "toxic disinhibition," which represents an increased tendency towards online flaming and inappropriate behaviors.
 These often contain hostile language, swearing, and even threats.
 This norm describes the negative side effect of the loss of inhibition on the cyberspace.
-The antisocial behaviors caused by toxic disinhibition not only occur in multiple online platforms like social media, blogs, forums, and comment sections, but also exist in diverse forms which include cyberbullying, social loafing and more.
+The antisocial behaviors caused by toxic disinhibition not only occur in multiple online platforms like social media, blogs, forums, and comment sections, but also exist in diverse forms, which include cyberbullying, social loafing and more.

 However, the distinction between benign and toxic online disinhibition is not always clear.
-For example, a hostile word in the online chat may damage other's self-image, but on the other hand, if the word is genuine, perhaps it may help the person on the receiving end have a better understanding of themselves.
-Considering the different subcultures of online communities, people may have various tolerance towards a particular social behavior.
+For example, a hostile word in the online chat may damage others' self-image, but on the other hand, if the word is genuine, perhaps it may help the person on the receiving end have a better understanding of themselves.
+Considering the different subcultures of online communities, people may have various tolerances towards a particular social behavior.
 Another example would be acting as a bystander of online hate.
-A German study looked at the association between seeing online hate and creating online hate on teenagers, and found a positive correlation between the two.
+A German study looked at the association between seeing online hate and creating online hate in teenagers and found a positive correlation between the two.